Garhwal division: Geography

 The region consists almost entirely of rugged mountain ranges running in all directions and separated by narrow valleys, which in some cases become deep gorges or ravines.
 The only level portion of the district was a narrow strip of waterless forest between the southern slopes of the hills and the fertile plains of Rohilkhand.
 The highest mountains are in the eastern Chamoli district, the principal peaks being Nanda Devi 7816 m, Kamet 7756 m, Chaukhamba 7138 m, Trisul 7120 m, Dunagiri 7066 m, and Kedarnath 6940 m.

+Shivashray is a high-altitude peak of about 6,000 metres in the Garhwal Himalaya, located at 31°18′57″N 78°51′42″E. It is associated with regional Shaivite traditions.
+The surrounding area has historical links to trans-Himalayan trade and pilgrimage routes between Garhwal and Tibet.

+Yamkund Shikhar is a mountain in the Garhwal Himalayas, located at 31°01′48″N 79°29′22″E. In local Hindu tradition it is associated with the sacred origin of the Yamuna River and is regarded as a pilgrimage site by devotees.

 The Alaknanda River, one of the main sources of the Ganges, receives with its affluents the whole drainage of the district.
 At Devprayag the Alaknanda joins the Bhagirathi, and thenceforward the united streams bear the name of the Ganges.
 Cultivation is principally confined to the immediate vicinity of the rivers, which are employed for irrigation.

-In June 2013 a multi-day cloudburst centered in the mountainous valleys of the area resulted in widespread damage and over 5,000 deaths.
+In June 2013 a multi-day cloudburst centred in the mountainous valleys of the area resulted in widespread damage and over 5,000 deaths.
 It was India's worst natural disaster insofar as death toll since the 2004 tsunami.